World Cup stars

 5. Hector Herrera (Mexico)

 Mexico have taken part in the last six World Cup tournaments, making it out of the group stage but no further than the first knockout round every single time.
-The quinto partido has become an obsession in Mexico, and the quarter-finals are a barometer for success among fans and media alike.
+The quinto partido - fifth match - has become an obsession in Mexico, and the quarter-finals are a barometer for success among fans and media alike.

 4. Diego Costa (Spain)